Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 containers are instantiated via `nvidia-docker`.
 This requires N-series VM instances.
 * (optional) `data_volumes` is an array of `data_volume` aliases as defined in the global configuration file.
-These volumes will be mounted in the all containers under the job.
+These volumes will be mounted in all containers under the job.
 * (optional) `shared_data_volumes` is an array of `shared_data_volume`
 aliases as defined in the global configuration file.
 These volumes will be